-The villages of Naoussa, Lefkes, and Parikia provide an interesting contrast of traditional island life meets contemporary modern living.
-In Paros, you will find eclectic themed cocktail bars that sit beside quaint ouzerias and tavernas frequented by old-timers.
+The villages of Naoussa, Lefkes, and Parikia are places of interesting contrasts.
+Here, traditional island life meets contemporary modern living.
+In Naxos, you will find eclectic themed cocktail bars that sit beside quaint ouzerias and tavernas frequented by old-timers.

 Don’t miss the church of 100 doors (Panagia Ekatontapiliani).
 This is one of the most important churches in all of Greece.
 As far as beaches go, it’s Kolymbithres and the secluded coast of Glyfa, that steal the show.

-You can also hike to the Monopati of Serifos – a wonderful spot where you can enjoy incredible panoramas of the island as you overlook the main town (Chora).
+You can also hike to the Monopati of Serifos.
+This is a wonderful spot where you can enjoy incredible panoramas of the island as you overlook the main town (Chora).

 Dreamy Sifnos, and its capital Apollonia, provide a true representation of a Mediterranean paradise.
 The landscapes here are phenomenal.
 In Sifnos, whitewashed Cycladic villages sit against a backdrop of craggy, dramatic mountains, fragrant olive groves, and fields of oleander and aromatic herbs.